UniqueNetwork/mass-nfts-doc/generate.md

 Generally, combinable parts produce NFT traits.
 For example, if the `eye2.png` image is used to generate the NFT image, it will have `joy` trait.

 It is also important to consider the rarity of attributes.
-For example, we want every token to have a "head" trait, but head2.png should be rare and appear on only about 10% of the tokens.
-As for the "jewelry" trait, it should be present in only 20% of the NFTs, with jewelry1.png appearing in 5% of them and jewelry2.png appearing in the remaining 15%.
+For example, we want every token to have a `head` trait, but `head2.png` should be rare and appear on only about 10% of the tokens.
+As for the `jewelry` trait, it should be present in only 20% of the NFTs, with `jewelry1.png` appearing in 5% of them and `jewelry2.png` appearing in the remaining 15%.

 We will use [Google Sheets](https://docs.google.com/spreadsheets/d/1BkBtTPcy_lvP1X23qdBQ13qQMVwirS4ZjBApp3sLbVU/edit#gid=0) to populate attributes.
 Here is how to code this: